Ban Opera House Nets

 Home 9 Our Work 9 Advocacy Campaigns 9 Ban Opera House Nets

-Since 2009, Wildlife Queensland has pushed for a ban on opera house-style traps and funnel traps in Queensland.
+Since 2009, Wildlife Queensland has been pushing for a ban on opera house-style traps and funnel traps in Queensland.
+Read more about how enclosed traps pose a deadly threat to air-breathing aquatic mammals.

 In 2014, the government of the day amended regulations to significantly reduce the size of the entrance hole of traps being used east of the Great Dividing Range and east of the Gore Highway.
-While this action was a step in the right direction, platypuses and other non-targeted air-breathing native fauna continue to be caught and drown in these traps — and their deaths are entirely preventable.

 Opera house traps of any size continue to pose a real threat to air-breathing aquatic mammals.